Time is up for downtown Chilliwack’s iconic clock tower - BC Local News

 But this weekend don’t even think about it as the iconic downtown Chilliwack landmark, which is notoriously inaccurate, is finally undergoing end-of-life repairs.

-A City of Chilliwack spokesperson said the clock will be completely non-functional from Feb.
-15 to Feb.
-17 while Langley-based clock repair company It’s About Time will perform repairs and replacement work.
+A City of Chilliwack spokesperson said the clock will be completely non-functional Feb.
+15-17 while Langley-based clock repair company It’s About Time performs repairs and replacement work.

 City staff routinely conduct maintenance on the clock, but winter winds, freezing rain and years of weather have caused the clock to consistently be out of time due to gear slippage, according to the city spokesperson.